vite-pwa/docs/guide/pwa-minimal-requirements.md

 To make your PWA application installable (one of the requirements), you will need to modify your application entry point, add some minimal entries to your `Web App Manifest`, allow search engines to crawl all your application pages and configure your server properly (only for production, on local you can use `https-localhost` dependency and `node`).

+Check also the new [PWA Minimal Requirements](/assets-generator/#pwa-minimal-icons-requirements) page in the [PWA Assets Generator](/assets-generator/) section.

 ## Entry Point

 Your application entry point (usually `index.html`) **must** have the following entries in the `<head>` section: